oilandsugar/ritual-dust/content/works/illustration/symbolism.md

 One key aspect of symbolic works of art is their detachment from direct representation of things that exist but instead try to convey emotions, dreams and ideas through the use of symbols and codified visual language.

+## Pre-19th century artists that would have been at home in the movement

+- Salvator Rosa
+- Gustave Doré
+- Francisco Goya

 ## Notable 19th century artists

 - Akseli Gallen-Kallela